IanStorm/my-home-linux/my-home-dns/README.md

 ## Prepare the environment, pt.
 2 🌍 2️⃣

+⚠️ Ensure that Pi-hole is running, before setting it as DNS in your router, otherwise the Docker image cannot be pulled.

 1. Register the Ras Pi as DNS in your router:
 	* [Fritz!Box](https://docs.pi-hole.net/routers/fritzbox/)